Overspending Triggers and Solutions.

 Some days I feel like my spending habits are right on point.
 I am sticking to my budget, spending wisely, and stashing lots of money away into savings…….But then, I have other days when I just STRUGGLE and completely forget how to stop overspending!

-I find myself shopping impulsively, buying things without even checking the budget and using a “I need it so I get to have it” mindset.
+I find myself shopping impulsively, buying things without even checking the budget and using a “I want it, so I get to have it” mindset.
 Does ANYONE else have this happen????

 Obviously I know I shouldn’t spend this way.
 Yet, I tend to ignore the voice of reason and spend.

 I have learned that these overspending urges are usually the result of a trigger.
 SOMETHING going on in my life (usually emotionally for me 😉 ) that causes me to want to overspend.

 The other day I got that urge to SPEND.
 Like, really really spend.
 I wanted to buy decorations for my home and I wanted to buy myself a few new shirts and I wanted to go out to eat and I wanted to take my daughters on a back to school shopping spree.

 Fortunately, I was able to stop myself from spending this time, but I found myself wondering “What caused this spending trigger?
 Why am I feeling the sudden urge to spend, when I know better?”

 In this particular moment I was feeling frustrated; frustrated by my budget, and frustrated with the amount of money I am “allowed” to spend each month.

 I just wanted to throw the budget in the garbage and show that budget who’s boss.
 I wanted to prove that I can spend what I want and when I want!

 - Related: How to Make a Zero Based Budget